 In a bureaucratic management system, decisions are made based on objective procedures, with little regard for individual preferences or circumstances.

 Bureaucratic leaders maintain this formal decision-making method with subordinates.
-This minimizes the chances of poor decision-making due to emotions or relationships.
+This can minimize the chances of poor decision-making due to emotions or relationships.

-Centralized control is the only logical result of a hierarchical structure.
+Centralized control is a logical result of a hierarchical structure.
 The decision-making structure for any organization with a bureaucratic leadership style tends to narrow at the top.

 In most cases, decisions flow from the top down.
-Underlings have little autonomy and must follow instructions from top leaders with little flexibility.
+Subordinates have little autonomy and must follow instructions from top leaders with little flexibility.

 Bureaucratic leadership can be more efficient than other forms of leadership.
 However, centralized control can make the organization slow and inflexible.